 Dry Eyes, Reduced tear production.
 With age, the tear glands in your eyes will produce fewer tears.
 This is particularly true for women experiencing hormonal changes.
 As a result, your eyes may feel dry and irritated.

 Need for more light.
 As you age, you need more light to see as well as you used to.

 Difficulty reading and doing close work.
 Printed materials can become less clear, in part because the lens in your eye becomes less flexible over time.

 Problems with glare.
-When driving, you may notice additional glare from headlights at night or sun reflecting off windshields or pavement during the day.
+When driving, you may notice additional glare from headlights at night or the sun reflecting off windshields or pavement during the day.

-Cataracts is happening EARLIER
+A cataract is happening EARLIER

-Risk Factors that affects Eyes are increasing
+Risk Factors that affect Eyes are increasing

 It is a known fact that incidences of chronic diseases are on the rise.
 Adults over 40 who have the following health or work issues may be particularly at risk for developing eye and vision problems:

-Consistently having dry eye.
+Consistently having dry eyes.